A Bit About Denis

 Denis - French: [dəni] də-nee

-Denis began his riding career at age eight, receiving his first lessons from his older brother Ernest, candidate for the 1960 Olympic Team.
-He spent the following ten years in the U.S Pony Club at the Pebble Beach Equestrian Center under the direction of Dick Collins.
+Denis began his riding career at age eight, receiving his first lessons from his older brother Ernest, a candidate for the 1960 Olympic Team.
+He spent the following ten years in the U.S. Pony Club at the Pebble Beach Equestrian Center under the direction of Dick Collins.
 During that time Denis learned the skills of dressage, stadium jumping, hunter/jumper, cross country, gymkana and polo.
-In high school in Pebble Beach, he also rode for the Robert Louis Stevenson School equestrian and polo teams.
+While in high school in Pebble Beach, he also rode for the Robert Louis Stevenson School equestrian and polo teams.

-In 1968, Denis was instructed personally by the Olympic Champion and trainer-great Eric Bubbel.
+In 1968, Denis was instructed personally by the Austrian Olympic Champion and trainer-great Eric Bubbel.

-In 1969, Denis played in the first-ever high school intramural polo match in US history in Tucson, AZ on the Robert Louis Stevenson School Polo Team.
-Receiving his Junior Varsity "Letter" in polo, Denis went on the following year to receive his Varsity "Letter" on the school's equestrian team in the Hunter/Jumper disciplines.
+As a member of the Robert Louis Stevenson School Polo team, Denis played in the first-ever high school intramural polo match in US history in Tucson, AZ in 1969, earning his junior varsity letter in polo.
+Denis went on the following year to receive his varsity letter on the school's equestrian team in the Hunter/Jumper disciplines.

-After college Denis changed paths, only to later realize something was missing.
+After college Denis changed paths, only to later realize that something was missing.

-“I never really saw myself as competing at dressage, and certainly not as a trainer.
-Kris convinced me, and about the same time, I discovered a new training technique called Bridge and Target (now SATS®).
-SATS enabled me to communicate with and teach the horse with remarkable speed.
-The horse that others gave up on became a calm Level-II horse, winning almost every show until Cushing's disease stopped his new-found career.”
+“I never really saw myself competing at dressage, and certainly not as a trainer.
+But Kris kept after me, and about the same time, I came across a new training technique called Bridge and Target (now SATS®).
+SATS® enabled me to communicate with and teach the horse with remarkable speed.
+The horse that others gave up on became a calm Level-II horse, winning almost every show until Cushing's syndrome stopped his new-found and successful career.”

 Since then, Denis has become a SATS-certified trainer and brought many horses to dressage with his positive and cooperative training program.